newtinn/meme/README.md

 # Meme of the Day

-A simple web application made with React and Typescript that shows a meme.
+A simple web application made with React and Typescript that displays a meme with a caption and the subreddit it came from.

 ## Available Scripts